Are you on basic cover? 7 signs it’s time to upgrade

 With the support of a medical practitioner or physio, there are a number of things that can be done to help ease back pain and let you get on with the more important things in life.
 But, when it comes to reducing lower back pain, some solutions are significantly more effective than others.
 With that in mind, here’s an outline of the different techniques that can treat or minimise back-related pain.

 When you’re suffering from back pain, you might be tempted to kick your feet up and binge-watch old Seinfeld episodes, but too much rest can actually make things worse.
 According to the experts at The Australian Medical Journal, people with lower back pain should be encouraged to stay active, avoid bed rest, continue daily activities and stay at work.
 Exercise is generally accepted amongst all respected authorities to be the best method for treating lower back pain in both acute and chronic phases.
+Ready to move?
+Check out our 5 simple morning stretches for beginners.

 Seeing a physio can also help in some instances.
 Your practitioner will use their hands to mobilise, adjust, massage or stimulate your spine and surrounding tissues.
 These are techniques that have been shown to provide small to moderate short-term benefits in people with chronic back pain.